galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

     link: "https://swcarpentry.github.io/python-novice-inflammation/"

 questions:
+- Why and when using Galaxy Climate JupyterLab for CLM-FATES?
 - How to start Galaxy Climate JupyterLab in Galaxy?
-- How to upload input data for running CLM-FATES for Nordic sites?
+- How to upload input data for running CLM-FATES?
 - How to create CLM-FATES case in Galaxy Climate JupyterLab?
 - How to customize your runs?
 - How to analyze your model outputs?